OCA/maintainer-tools/CONTRIBUTING.md

 The correct Runbot subdomain can be found by checking the info on https://runbot.odoo-community.org/runbot for your particular repo and branch.
 The port can also be found there by clicking on the gear icon next to the relevant Runbot instance and adding 1 to the port number in the dropdown.

 In order to be authenticated, your public SSH key will need to be associated with your GitHub account **before** the Runbot instance is generated.
+You must also be the author of the commit that triggered the Runbot build.

 Once you've connected to the container, you can run tests as follows: